JoseQuintas/hwgui/utils/bincnt/Readme.txt

     in the current directory.
     Read more about this topic in HWGUI documentation "doc/hwgdoc_misc.html", chapter "7.6.
 Binary container manager".

+    The sample program "samples/bincnts.prg"
+    demonstrates the usage of items in a Binary Container file.

 2.)
 Hex value resources